 Energy solutions would be assessed based on evidence and reason, not dogma.
 The role of nuclear power as part of a clean energy portfolio might be accelerated and enhanced.
 Innovative solutions would be prioritised and progressed more rapidly, constrained by evidence about risks, not by traditional or supernatural thinking.

-More generally, a wider circle of compassion, for all humans and for sentient animals, would raise the priority of mitigating climate change, both in private decisions and institutional policy-making.
+More generally, a wider scope of compassion, for all human animals and for sentient non-human animals, would raise the priority of mitigating climate change, both in private decisions and institutional policy-making.